FRRouting/frr/doc/developer/lists.rst

       created for this instantiation.  ``DECLARE_XXX(foo, ...)``
       gives ``struct foo_item``, ``foo_add()``, ``foo_count()``, etc.  Note
       that this must match the value given in ``PREDECL_XXX(foo)``.
-   :param typename type: Specifies the data type of the list items, e.g.
+   :param typename type: Specifies the data type of the items, e.g.
       ``struct item``.
 Note that ``struct`` must be added here, it is not automatically added.
    :param token field: References a struct member of ``type`` that must be